wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       A way to communicate key / value pairs of data between programs.

    RP
       Ranking Point, a way of ordering teams rewarding specific objectives in addition to winning the match.
+Ranking points are only credited during qualification matches, as they directly affect seeding.

    simulation
       A way for teams to test their code without having an actual robot available.